scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Introduction
 ============

-Any machine learning pipeline requires data, an untrained model and "hyper-parameters".
-Hyper-parameters are parameters that are required for training and greatly influence the performance of the model but are typically assumed to be given.
+Training any machine learning pipeline requires data, an untrained model and parameters that change the model and data, a.k.a. "hyper-parameters".
+These hyper-parameters greatly influence the performance of the model but are typically assumed to be given.
 A good example is with adapting the ridge regression or LASSO models to the amount of noise in the data with the regularization parameter :cite:`marquardt1975` :cite:`tibshirani1996`.

-Model performance strongly depends on the hyper-parameters provided, even for the simple examples above with a convex optimization and one hyper-parameter.
+Model performance strongly depends on the hyper-parameters provided, even for the simple examples above.
 This gets much more complex when more hyper-parameters are required.
-For example, in a recent study of a particular visualization tool input combinations of three different hyper-parameters and the the first section is titled "Those hyper-parameters really matter" :cite:`wattenberg2016`.
+For example, a particular visualization tool (t-SNE) requires (at least) three different hyper-parameters :cite:`maaten2008visualizing`.
+The first section of a study on how to use this tool effectively is titled "Those hyper-parameters really matter" :cite:`wattenberg2016`.

-These hyper-parameters are typically assumed to be given, so they require some cross-validation search to find an estimate of the optimal value.
+These hyper-parameters are typically assumed to be given.
+This requires searching over the possible values to find the best value by some measure (typically by a cross-validation search which scores hyper-parameters on unseen data).
+These searches are referred to as "model selection" in the literature and software because hyper-parameters are considered part of the model.
 Even in the simple ridge regression case above, a brute force search is required :cite:`marquardt1975`.

 This gets more complex with many different hyper-parameter values to input, and especially because there's often an interplay between hyper-parameters.
-In practice, this means that hyper-parameters have to be searched or tuned to find the value that provides the highest performance.

-Model selection has become more complicated as data has grown.
 A good example is with deep learning, which has specialized techniques for handling many data :cite:`bottou2010large`.
 However, these optimization methods can't provide basic hyper-parameters because there are too many data.
-For example, the most basic hyper-parameter "learning rate" or "step size" is straightforward with few data but infeasible with many data :cite:`TODO`.
+For example, the most basic hyper-parameter "learning rate" or "step size" is straightforward with few data but infeasible with many data :cite:`gilbert1992global`.

-..
-TODO cite line search

 Contributions
 =============

-Model selection is required if high performance is desired.
+A hyper-parameter search a.k.a "model selection" is required if high performance is desired.
 In practice, it's a burden for machine learning researchers and practitioners.
 Ideally, model selection algorithms return high performing models quickly and are simple to use.

 Returning high performing models quickly will allow the user (e.g., a data scientist) to more easily use model selection.
 Having a better search method